lucas-levy/lucas-levy.github.io/_pages/about.md

 Previously, I was a visiting research student in the [Department of Statistics](https://www.stats.ox.ac.uk/) at the University of Oxford, where I worked on online learning and optimization under the supervision of [Arya Akhavan](https://aryaakhavan.github.io/) and [Patrick Rebeschini](https://www.stats.ox.ac.uk/~rebeschi/).

+I am currently seeking an internship for April 2026 leading to a PhD position.
+My research interests lie in Optimization and Learning Theory.

 ## Latest News

 * *December 15-18, 2025*: 🇪🇸 Happy to be part of the [2025 IMS International Conference on Statistics and Data Science (ICSDS)](https://sites.google.com/view/ims-icsds2025/) in Seville, where I will present a poster on my research on regularization via self-concordance in bandits.